Reviewing and Publishing Definitions

 It is very possible that your changes and the newly downloaded changes do not conflict in any way.
 In that case, the editor will contain the latest downloaded changes merged in with your changes and you will not find any occurrences of the conflict markers.

-After you have resolved all conflicts and there are no more conflict markers, you can choose to publish your definitions again.
-The toolkit will ask you if you have resolved all conflicts.
+After you have resolved all conflicts and there are no more conflict markers, you can choose again to publish your definitions.
+The Toolkit will ask you if you have resolved all conflicts.

-The recommended workflow when using the CloudZero CostFormation Toolkit is for you to download the latest CostFormation definitions for your organization, make edits, and then publish the changes.
-This enables the extension to track important information, including the version downloaded, about your CostFormation definition file.
+The recommended workflow when you are using the CloudZero CostFormation Toolkit is to download the latest CostFormation definitions for your organization, make edits, and then publish the changes.
+This enables the extension to track important information about your CostFormation definition file, including the version downloaded.
 Working outside of this workflow may cause the extension to be unable to track this information.

 The following actions can cause this: